davidjwalling/os/README.md

-## CustomOS
+## OS

-	Copyright (C) 2010-2018 David J. Walling.
+	Copyright (C) 2010-2019 David J. Walling.
 All Rights Reserved.

 ## Synopsis

-CustomOS demonstrates assembly-language programming, hardware I/O techniques and standard protocol implementations in the form of a rudimentary operating system for i386-based (32-bit) platforms.
+OS demonstrates assembly-language programming, hardware I/O techniques and standard protocol implementations in the form of a rudimentary operating system for x86-based (32-bit) platforms.

 ## Motivation

-CustomOS is intended as a learning resource, although all code is intended to be fully-functional.
+OS is intended as a learning resource, although all code is intended to be fully-functional.

 ## Subprojects

-CustomOS is provided as a progressive series of subprojects that incrementally introduce and demonstrate concepts.
+OS is provided as a progressive series of subprojects that incrementally introduce and demonstrate concepts.
 Additional subprojects may be added from time to time as the CustomOS project progresses.

 Part 1.
 Boot to Protected Mode